|William Anthony Hauser

 As a reconnaissance half-track driver with Headquarters Company, Bill's duty called for him to scout Japanese positions.
 This duty brought him and his crew under enemy strafing and bombing.
 It was on such duty that Bill's half-track came into contact with the Japanese for the first time on Christmas Day, 1941.

-While assigned to duty with Lt.
-William Gentry's C Company platoon, Bill's half-track came under Japanese fire while attempting to find a possible river ford.
+While assigned with Lt.
+William Gentery's C Company platoon, Bill's half-track came under fire while attempting to find a location to cross a river.
 His crew was ordered to retire and tanks were sent in to meet the enemy.
 The tanks had gone less than a mile when they ran into a Japanese ambush.
 Bill recalled that his half-track was fired upon by Japanese mortars.
 Later in another battle, Bill watched as seven or eight Japanese tanks were destroyed in a tank battle just east of Cabanatuan.

 As a Prisoner of War, Bill started the "Death March" on April 10, 1942, and was subjected to enemy brutality and inhumane treatment.
 On the march, Bill was threatened and hit, but he never came close to being bayoneted or shot.
 At one point, he also helped Robert Parr who was having difficulty keeping up with his group.